SMS Möwe (1914): Early history

 Built by the Joh.
-C. Tecklenborg yard at Geestemünde, she was launched as the freighter Pungo in 1914 and operated by the Afrikanische Fruchtkompanie for F. Laeisz of Hamburg.
-After an uneventful career carrying cargoes of bananas from the German colony of Kamerun to Germany she was requisitioned by the Imperial German Navy for use as a minelayer.
+C. Tecklenborg yard at Geestemünde, she was launched as the banana boat Pungo in 1914, and operated by F. Laeisz of Hamburg for the Afrikanische Fruchtkompanie.
+After carrying bananas from the German colony of Kamerun to Germany, she was requisitioned by the Imperial German Navy for use as a minelayer and merchant raider.
 Her conversion took place at Imperial shipyard at Wilhelmshaven in the autumn of 1915, and under the command of Nikolaus zu Dohna-Schlodien, she entered service on 1 November that year.

 First raiding voyage

-Möwe slipped out of Wilhelmshaven on 29 December 1915 for her first task, to set a minefield in the Pentland Firth, near the main base of the British Home Fleet at Scapa Flow.
+Möwe left Wilhelmshaven on 29 December 1915 for her first task, to set a minefield in the Pentland Firth, near the main base of the British Home Fleet at Scapa Flow.
 This was completed in severe weather conditions.
 A few days later the pre-dreadnought battleship struck one of the mines; despite attempts to tow her to safety she sank.
 Möwe then moved down the west coast of Ireland to France.
 There she laid another mine field off the Gironde estuary, which sank a further two ships.

 This part of her mission complete, Möwe then moved into the Atlantic, operating first between Spain and the Canary Islands, and later off the coast of Brazil.